myowinthein/hr-guidelines-for-startups/README.md

 # 🌟 Recruitment ✨

-### Searching for the Right Candidates 👥
+### Finding the Candidates 👥
-- Collect candidates by
+- Search candidates by
-  - Asking for referral from existing company employees
+  - Asking referral from existing employees
-  - Asking for recommended students from institutes by instructors
+  - Asking recommended students from institutes
-  - Job posting in portals
+  - Posting in job portals
-- Read the resumes and choose the selections (1st filter)
+- Read the resumes & choose the selections (1st filter)
 - Email each candidate to request their best portfolios or GitHub repositories
-- Check the source codes and choose the selections (2nd filter)
+- Review their source codes & choose the selections (2nd filter)
 - Sort the candidates by their ranking
 - Email candidates for interview arrangement

-### Interview Questions 🗣️
+### Interview Process 🗣️

-##### General 💭
-- Why do u choose programming career?
-- What are ur career goals?
-- How do u approach new language or framework?
-- Why u apply at my company?
-- Have a plan to relocate overseas country in the future?

-##### Personality 😄
-- Solo or team player?
+- CTO, project manager or product owner & team lead are mandatory for all processes
-- Interest in client communications?
-- Kind of management style u like?
-- Kind of company culture u like?
-- Favorite types of project?
-- What's ur view on QA?

-##### Technical 🖥️
-- Backend or frontend guy?
-- What are the biggest challenges of developing backend & frontend?
-- Good in web design?
-- Experience in CMS?
-- Experience in native or hybrid mobile development?
-- Experience with test automation tools?
-- Interested in system administrations?
-- Interested in database queries?
+- 1st round will be face to face conversations
+  - Ask questions about their technical skills
+  - Ask questions about their personality
+  - Ask questions about their past career
+- 2nd round will be live code test
+  - There will be a small project with list of assignments to do
+  - Maximum two developers from the team and the candidate should complete it together within a given duration
+  - The interview team from the 1st round will not speak a word except for the instructions
+  - They will review problem-solving, algorithmic thinking, collaboration & communication of the candidate
-- Least favorite part of programming?
+- Internal meeting of the interview team
+  - This will happen after completing all rounds to decide the candidate is pass or fail
+  - If fail, inform HR department to email the candidate about our decision
+  - If pass, inform HR department to arrange a final interview to discuss about salary, visa sponsorship, etc.
+  - Any governmental processes will be carried out by the HR or Admin department until a work visa is issued

 ***

 # 🚀 On-boarding 🎉

 ### 3 Days Before 🗓️
 - List projects & features to assign
-- Send calendar invite to tech team about the welcome video call
+- Send calendar invite to tech team about the welcome meeting
-- Ask to employee
-  - Hardware requirements
-  - Portrait photo
-  - SSH public key
-- Create new accounts
-  - Email (e.g. outlook, gmail)
-  - GitLab
-  - AWS
-  - Any third-party applications
-- Invite to assigned projects
-  - GitLab repositories
-  - Project related group chats (e.g. workplace, slack)
-  - Third-party developer consoles (e.g. facebook, google)
-  - API documentation (e.g. postman, swagger)
-  - UI/UX prototype sites (e.g. sketch, invision)
-  - Database diagram sites (e.g. lucid.app)
-  - Architecture diagram sites (e.g. whimsical)
+- Purchase necessary hardwares & accounts for the new employee
+- Create an employee report (everything we've learnt during the interview)
 - Add birthday & work anniversary to reminder app
-- Create an employee report `No specific format.
-Can include personality, weakness, strength, etc`

 ### First Working Day 🚀
-- Introduce to tech team in video call
+- Introduce to tech team in welcome meeting
+- Explain
+  - Rules & regulations of the company by HR
-- Explain a brief about company & SOP in tech team
+  - Tech team SOP by team lead
+  - Project management SOP by PM or PO
 - Post about employee in company group chat or internal social network
-- Give credentials of opened accounts
+- Give credentials of opened accounts & hardwares
-- Project handover
+- Plan for project handover

 ***

 # 🎉 Company Events 🎊

-### Bar Nights 🍻
+### Party Nights 🍻
 - Announce the event 1 week before 📢
 - Best to do when we hit some milestones 🎉
-  - Size of tech team reaches xx members 🚀
-  - Exceed targeted profit margin

 ### Birthday 🎂
-- Post about birthday 30 mins before the working time
+- Post about birthday after 1 hr from the official working time

 ### Resignation 💔
-- Post about resignation 3 days before the last working day
+- Post about resignation on the last working day
 - Invite tech team to farewell on that date

 ***

 # Employee Benefits 💼

-### Computer 💻
-- Instead of giving a new laptop, set a budget for them to buy essential gadgets & do hardware upgrades
-- Set a duration in months on when to give away all the provided gadgets and upgrades

-### Benefits & Allowances 🎁💰
-> Depends on company's financial condition
+- New laptop of their choice
 - Internet allowance for remote developers 🌐💻
 - Gym allowance 🏋️‍♀️
 - Transportation allowance 🚗